mrfearless/libraries/VirtualStack/VirtualStack x86/readme.md

 ### VirtualStackPeek

-*Description*: Peeks (reads) a value from a virtual stack and returns it in the dword value pointed to by lpdwPeekValue.
+*Description*: Peeks (reads) a value from a virtual stack and returns it in the `DWORD` value pointed to by lpdwPeekValue.
 VirtualStackPeek does not 'pop' the virtual stack, only reads the stack

 *Parameters*: `hVirtualStack`, `lpdwPeekValue`